siebeniris/formalDistributionalSemantics/20191021/note.md

 	An additional Label KIND, for usages of the concept as a kind, where quantification does not apply (e.g., beaver symbol-of-Canada). cohen kappa = 0.59

+	541 concepts covering living/non-living entities

+	a set of 7257 concept-feature pairs such as *air-plane used-for-passengers*

 	6156 instances. an average of 11 features per concept